 Next time you’re firing up for burgers, slap on a slab of melon, get some grapefruit on that grate, skewer up some starfruit and see what happens!
 Because no-sugar-added caramelization is a beautiful thing.

-- Slice the peaches in half, remove the pits, then brush both sides with olive oil.
+- Halve the peaches, remove the pits, then brush or rub with olive oil all over.

-- Don’t grill peaches over a high flame – the fruit is too delicate for so much heat.
+- Don’t grill peaches over a high flame – the fruit is too delicate for intense heat.
 If you have a gas grill or are using a grill pan, set it to medium.
 If you have a charcoal grill, use indirect heat.

-- Make sure the grates are clean, and brush the grates with a bit of olive oil as well to prevent the peaches from sticking.
+- Make sure the grates are clean, and brush the grates with a bit of olive oil to prevent the peaches from sticking.

 Tips for Making a Perfect Peach Salad